cybertec-postgresql/today-i-learned-content/privacy/privacy.md

 Our website uses functions provided by the web analysis provider Google Analytics.
 This service is provided by Google Inc. (1600 Amphitheater Parkway Mountain View, CA 94043, USA) and uses cookies to enable the analysis of the use of our website by your users.
 The information generated in this way is transferred to the provider’s server and stored there.

-You can prevent this from happening by changing the settings on your browser so that cookies are not stored.
+You can prevent this from happening by changing the settings on your browser so that cookies are not stored or <a href="javascript:gaOptout();">Deactivate Google Analytics</a>

 All appropriate measures are taken to ensure that this service can be used in compliance with data protection policy.